ksuhartono97/Class-Notes/COMP2012/Class_28_5-Dec-2016.md

 a height value, which refers to the height of the node.

 If at any moment the height difference differ by more than one, rebalancing is done to fix this problem.
+(Usually happens due to insertion or deletion)

 Efficiency of any operation on an AVL tree always has **order of logn**.

+Rotation: operation to make a tree balanced.
+Types of rotation:
+- Single rotation
+- Double rotation

 Rebalancing done by **left** or **right** rotation.
 Or a combination of the two (left-right or right-left)